Skip to main content

 Is Berlin a renter's city?

 Yes, structurally.
-Roughly four in five Berlin households rent, the highest share of any major European capital.
+Roughly four in five Berlin households rent.
 The combination of Mietspiegel rent indexing, Mietpreisbremse caps on new lettings, and strong open-ended tenancy protection makes long-term renting both feasible and financially defensible.
 That does not mean buying is wrong.
 It means the rent-vs-buy calculus tilts later in Germany than in markets without that regulatory stack.

 What's a price-to-rent ratio?

 The price-to-rent ratio is the purchase price of a comparable home divided by its annual market rent.
 It is the simplest single number for the rent-vs-buy decision: a low ratio (rents are high relative to prices) favours buying, while a high ratio favours renting.
-Berlin's ratios sit toward the upper end of major German cities, especially in the central Bezirke, which is one reason the break-even on buying is longer here than in some smaller German cities.
+Berlin's city-wide ratio is about 40 on median asking figures in Seeki.eu listings data, as of 10 August 2026, and it runs higher still in the central Bezirke, which is one reason the break-even on buying is longer here than in some smaller German cities.

 Which Berlin district has the shortest break-even?